kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 In our example, the channel separation is approximately 2 km/s and the deviations are therefore small (2%).

-For the example at the start of this tutorial, the reference velocity was 9120 km/s.
+For the example at the start of this chapter, the reference velocity was 9120 km/s.
-The channel separation (*CDELT3Z*) is approximately 20 Km/s.
+The channel separation (*CDELT3Z*) is approximately 20 km/s.
 For the listed topocentric frequency and the calculated barycentric frequency we find with :eq:`gipsyapprox2c` an error of approximately 6.6 m/s.
 After 64 channels the deviation is approximately 420 m/s (2%).

-With :eq:`866` we get an relative error:
+With :eq:`eq866` we get an relative error:

 .. math::
    :label: gipsyapprox2d